Key Takeaway

 What Is NAD+?

 NAD+ levels decline with age, a process that affects every organ system, including the gastrointestinal tract .
-The gut is one of the most metabolically active tissues in the body, with a rapid cell turnover rate that demands significant energy and robust repair mechanisms.
+The gut is one of the most metabolically active tissues in the body, with a rapid cell turnover rate that demands significant energy and strong repair mechanisms.
 This makes the gut particularly sensitive to NAD+ status.

 This guide explores what the research says about NAD+ and gut health, including its effects on the intestinal barrier, inflammation, the microbiome, and intestinal stem cells.